Trampoline Insurance

 • Liberty Mutual

 Founded in 1912, Liberty Mutual is one of the least expensive insurance providers, with multiple discounts available, including 10% off for purchasing online in most states (California excluded).
-Liberty Mutual underwriting guidelines clearly state that they will not cover an unfenced trampoline.
+Liberty Mutual’s coverage for trampolines may vary based on location and individual policies.
+They may have specific safety requirements, such as fencing or nets.
+It’s important to check with them directly or visit their website to understand their specific guidelines.

 • Nationwide